RomChicCampNum/RomChicCampNum/README.md

 🇬🇧 **English Version**

 👋 Hello!
-I’m Romain Chica, currently transitioning to become a **Full Stack Developer**.
+I’m Romain Chica, currently in professional retraining to become a **Full Stack Developer**.
 After several years of experience in communication and video production, I am now enrolled in the **Application Developer Training Program** at the **Campus Numérique in the Alps**.

 ---